-You can get from Rome to Siena by train, bus or flight.
+How to get from Rome to Siena by train, bus or flight.

-Find all the dates and times for this journey by train, bus, and flight, .
+Find all the dates and times for this journey by train, bus, flight, and ferry .

 If you want to witness the spectacular Palio horse race or just see the beautiful Renaissance heart of Siena, traveling in Italy from Rome is easy and won't take over 4 hours in most cases.
 Anyone traveling from Rome to Siena has a choice of buses and trains, but both forms of transport vary slightly - so find a bus or train with a schedule that meets your needs.
 There are also car pooling services such as Bla Bla Car, which may be the fastest way to reach Siena.

 Return trips from Siena to Rome are also available.